Near Richmond in Chesterfield County, Virginia — The American South (Mid-Atlantic)

 Erected 1988 by Department of Conservation and Historic Resources.
 (Marker Number S-2.)

 Location.
 37° 26.289′ N, 77° 26.326′ W. Marker is near Richmond, Virginia, in Chesterfield County.
-Marker is on Jefferson Davis Highway (U.S. 1) 0.4 miles south of Chippenham Parkway (Virginia Route 150), in the median.
+It is on U.S. 1 0.4 miles south of Chippenham Parkway (Virginia Route 150), in the median.
 The marker is located at the Falling Creek Wayside.
 Touch for map.
-Marker is in this post office area: Richmond VA 23234, United States of America.
+Marker is at or near this postal address: 6314 Rte 1, Richmond VA 23234, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Falling Creek Ironworks (here, next to this marker); Historic Village of Bensley (within shouting distance of this marker); Natural History (within shouting distance of this marker); Historic Route 1 (within shouting distance of this marker); Falling Creek Iron Works (within shouting distance of this marker); a different marker also named Natural History (within shouting distance of this marker); Iron Furnace Overlook (within shouting distance of this marker); Cary’s Mill Overlook (within shouting distance of this marker).
-Touch for a list and map of all markers in Richmond.
+At least 8 other markers are within walking distance of this marker: Falling Creek Ironworks (here, next to this marker); Historic Village of Bensley (within shouting distance of this marker); Natural History (within shouting distance of this marker); Historic Route 1 (within shouting distance of this marker); Falling Creek Iron Works (within shouting distance of this marker); a different marker also named Natural History (within shouting distance of this marker); Iron Furnace Overlook (within shouting distance of this marker); Carys Mill Overlook (within shouting distance of this marker).